We’ve gained invaluable knowledge from working on these services for years and years on a daily basis.

 Sharepoint was first launched in 2001 and was a leader in on-premise solutions.
 It was present in countless numbers of organizations.
 While the technology evolved to cloud storage, so did Sharepoint with its re-introduction as a solution in Microsoft’s Office 365 suite.

-Sharepoint is a lot more than just a cloud storage space.
+Sharepoint is a lot more than just a cloud storage service.
 It offers a very flexible and rich environment to create intranets, wikis, knowledge bases and a lot more.
 Each Sharepoint Site has its own document section which can be used as document repository.

 If you work for a medium to large company, chances are that you’re already familiar with Sharepoint in one way or the other.
 Such is the dominance of this Microsoft solution.
 A reported 200 million+ number of organizations uses Sharepoint.

+Is Sharepoint the best cloud storage service?
 Although evolving, it still has a few legacy traits that aren’t user-friendly.
 The User interface can be very slow and clunky and the configuration options are countless.

-A common conversation we have with our Sharepoint clients goes like this, “..our documents need to remain in Sharepoint, but our users hate to access them.
+A common conversation we have with our Sharepoint clients goes like this,“..our documents need to remain in Sharepoint, but our users hate to access them.
 Can Crescendo help?”.

 Yes, Crescendo can help!
 Fortunately, Sharepoint has very reliable, fast and well documented API.
 So if you already use Sharepoint as your document repository, just plug-in Crescendo.
 Users and management alike will have a greatly improved experience with Crescendo and Sharepoint!